Mahdi-Kriaa/Big_Mart_Sales_Prediction/README.md

     - XGBoost: 825.61
     - Stacking Regressor: 786.732

-The Final Model Chosen was a tuned stacking regressor .
-For the testing set the model, `57.81%` of the variance in sales was explained by features and the Mean Absolute
+The final model chosen was a tuned stacking regressor .
+For the testing set, `57.81%` of the variance in sales was explained by features and the Mean Absolute
-Error score had a calculation of `$1102.73`.
+Error score has a calculation of `$1102.73`.

 ## Recommendations
 - The use of this model to predict the sales of an item in a store is reliable for an error tolerance of 812$.